atsushieno/mugene-ng/README.md

 ## What is this?

-This is the successor of my [mugene](https://github.com/atsushieno/mugene/) [Music Macro Language](https://en.wikipedia.org/wiki/Music_Macro_Language) compiler to Kotlin (from C#), so that I can go forward and improve the entire ecosystem and toolchains.
+This is the successor of my [mugene](https://github.com/atsushieno/mugene/) [Music Macro Language](https://en.wikipedia.org/wiki/Music_Macro_Language) compiler to Kotlin Multiplatform (from C#), so that I can go forward and improve the entire ecosystem and toolchains.
+Now it can be used as a JVM library, native library, or a JavaScript library, as well as standalone native compiler or a JVM standalone jar.

-The new version in Kotlin has preliminary support for MIDI 2.0 UMP stream format beyond what C# version did.
-Any new features will be developer in this project.
+The new version in Kotlin has preliminary support for MIDI 2.0 UMP stream format beyond the past C# version did.
+Any new features will be developed only in this project.

-Everything, including the project name, is subject to change at this moment, so if you want to use it you might want to use some revisions off of the `main` branch.
+Everything, including the project name, is subject to change at this moment.

-The entire language is not documented well, but since it is (so far) port of atsushieno/mugene, those docs are useful.
+The entire language is partly documented as [docs/UsersGuide.md](./docs/UsersGuide.md).

 ## Building